Diana Barran, Baroness Barran: Honours and awards

 In the 2011 Birthday Honours, Barran was appointed a Member of the Order of the British Empire (MBE).

 In May 2018, it was announced that she will be conferred a life peerage.
 On 21 June, she was created Baroness Barran, of Bathwick in the City of Bath.

+In 2022, she received an Honorary Doctorate of the University (DUniv) from the University of Bath.

 Barran was on the list of the BBC's 100 Women announced on 23 November 2020.